Have you run a backup lately??

 At this stage a "perfect storm" became apparent.

-Due to a combination of server upgrades and extremely bad timing, the hosting provider was unable to retrieve a backup of the account.
+We lodged a request with the hosting provider to restore the account from backup.
+However, due to a combination of server upgrades and extremely bad timing, the hosting provider was unable to retrieve a full backup of the account.

 The host's stated policy on backups is: